5 Simple Breathing Exercises For Kids

 Pranayama for children not only improves their health, but also improves memory and the ability to focus.
 There are a few Let’s take a look at a few simple breathing exercises for kids that your child can do anywhere and reap the benefits.

 5 Breathing Exercises for Kids

 - Elephant breaths

 1. Bumble bee breaths or Bhramari pranayama

 The term Bhramari pranayama is derived from the Sanskrit words Bhramara, which means bumble bee, and pranayama, which means breath control.
-The exercise is named so because, during exhalation, the sound resembling the buzzing of a bumble bee is produced.
-This exercise helps to calm the mind and improves memory and concentration.
+The pranayama is named so because, during exhalation, the sound resembling the buzzing of a bumble bee is produced.
+This pranayama for children helps to calm the mind, and improves memory and concentration.
 Wanitha endorses the fact that breathing nourishes all the organs of the body including the brain.
 This results in improved academic performance in children.
 It is also good for disorders of the thyroid gland.